-- Arctic wolf is a medium sized subspecies of grey wolf indigenious to the Arctic regions of North America and Greenland.
+- Arctic wolf is a medium-sized subspecies of grey wolf indigenous to the Arctic regions of North America and Greenland.

 - It is also known as the polar wolf or white wolf.

-- Like its southern relatives, Arctic wolves have isolated habitat range and are not threatened due habitat destruction or hunting.
+- Like their southern relatives, Arctic wolves have an isolated habitat range and are not threatened due to habitat destruction or hunting.

 - The skull size of the Arctic wolf progressively reduced since 1930, which is possibly the result of the wolf-dog hybridization.